60 Low-Competition Youtube Niches Anyone Can Rank (2026)

 Why it works: Real stories beat generic guides.

-Monetization: Sponsorships from relocation agencies, schools, language apps.
+Monetization: Sponsorships from relocation agencies, schools, and language apps.

 Packaging: Split-screen thumbnails (Flag A vs Flag B, or “Before vs After Moving”).